domainr/domainr-mac/README.md

 3) `cd` into the project directory and run `pod install`.

-4) Open the `Domai.nr.xcworkspace` file and start hacking!
+4) Open the `Domainr.xcworkspace` file and start hacking!

 ### Screenshots